Valle del Cocora Salento Quindio Colombia

 Photo by Daniel Pelaez Duque: Colibris

-How to get to Valle del Cocora from Salento?
+How to get from Salento to Valle del Cocora?

-The easiest and fastest way to get to Valle del Cocora from Salento is by jeep.
+The easiest and fastest way to get to Valle del Cocora from Salento is by jeep (“Willy”).
 Jeeps leave regularly from the main square in Salento and take around 30 minutes to get to the valley.
+(I met a lovely couple in the jeep from Salento who I ended up hiking with.)

 Experienced hikers can also walk from Salento to the Cocora Valley, but consider that hiking to the valley takes about 5 hours and is challenging at times.
 So, there is a chance you will be already exhausted when you arrive at Valle del Cocora and won’t be able to enjoy the hike in the valley itself as much.